ihciah/certain-map/README.md

     let (meta, removed) = ParamTake::<UserName>::param_take(meta);
     assert_eq!(removed.0, "ihciah");
-    // The following line compiles fail since the UserName is removed.
+    // The following line fails to compile since the UserName is removed.
     // log_username(&meta);

     // We can also remove a type no matter if it exist. let meta = ParamRemove::<UserName>::param_remove(meta);

     let meta = meta.param_set(UserAge(24));
-    // we can get ownership of fields with #[ensure(Clone)] log_age(&meta);
+    // We can get ownership of fields with #[ensure(Clone)] log_age(&meta);
 }